2023 Best Value Child Development & Family Studies Schools in the Southwest Region

 Full Human Development & Family Studies at University of North Texas Report

-New Mexico State University - Main Campus landed the #10 spot in the 2023 rankings for the best value human development and family studies programs.
-Located in the suburb of Las Cruces, NMSU Main Campus is a public college with a large student population.
+New Mexico State University - Main Campus did quite well in this year’s ranking of the best value schools for human development and family studies students.
+It came in at #10 on the list.
+Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at NMSU Main Campus are $23,767 per year.
+The average tuition and fees for an out-of-state undergraduate student at NMSU Main Campus are $23,767 a year.
 While working on their degree, human development majors at NMSU Main Campus accumulate an average of around $20,500 in student debt.

-Explore the best human development and family studies schools for a specific state in the Southwest region.
+Explore the best human development and family studies colleges for a specific state in the Southwest region.

 One of 7 majors within the area of study, human development and family studies has other similar majors worth exploring.